earthly/website/blog/_posts/2025-07-15-dx-three-ways.md

   - platform
   - articles
 ---
-**This article emphasizes the vital role of Developer Experience (DX) in boosting productivity and job satisfaction.
-Earthly improves DX with reliable and efficient build processes.
-[Learn more about Earthly](https://cloud.earthly.dev/login).**

 Think of Developer Experience, or DX, as user experience but for developers.
 Instead of making things easier for the everyday user, DX is about making a developer's life easier when working with tools, libraries, and platforms.

 ## Who Should Care About Developer Experience?